-were written in a curious and bold hand, whilst the signature, to Mr. Humpbrey, was as familiar as life.
+were written in a curious and bold hand, whilst the signature, to Mr. Humphrey, was as familiar as life.
 He was staggered, and for a time unable to compose himself.
-Whilst in the act of writing a communication to Mr. Peerless, he was overlooked by his departed wife, his object known to her, and her own wish and signature was given through his hand.
+Whilst in the act of writing a communication to Mr. Peerless, he was overlooked by his departed wife, his object known to her, and her own wish and signature were given through his hand.
 Surely some mighty purposes were about to be fruitful.
-Mr. Humphrey opened a little secret drawer in a very ministure-like chest of drawers which had belonged to his was and brought forth some letters written by her.
-He then minably compared the signature "Emily" with several signatures of the same name, and found a wonderful similarity in all of them.
-Mr. Humphrey was a strong man, and it was no proof to the coatray, because a few tears-affection's dew-drops-fell from his eyes.
-By was strong in body and brain, and still stronger in affection.
-If he had had any silent, secret fears that he was the victim of man delusion when his wife manifested herself in form to him, they we now eradicated.
-He was certain of her presence, for had he mantomatically written her signature in her own well-known ching raphy?
+Mr. Humphrey opened a little secret drawer in a very miniature-like chest of drawers which had belonged to his wife, and brought forth some letters written by her.
+He then minutely compared the signature "Emily" with several signatures of the same name, and found a wonderful similarity in all of them.
+Mr. Humphrey was a strong man, and it was no proof to the contrary, because a few tears - affection's dew-drops - fell from his eyes.
+He was strong in body and brain, and still stronger in affection.
+If he had had any silent, secret fears that he was the victim of some delusion when his wife manifested herself in form to him, they were now eradicated.
+He was certain of her presence, for had he not automatically written her signature in her own well-known chirography ?

-In ordinary life-matters it is a very common thing for business men to hurry on with details, in order that as much work mark pressed into as small a space of time as possible.
-The very sould business is despatch, a very necessary thing, but one that may fee stall some things more necessary.
-With Mr. Humphrey, however, business not being neglected, was yet made subservient to now important affairs.
-He looked upon worldly possessions as exister only for a short term, whilst spiritual possessions existed forerer.
-Therefore, to him the After-Life was the lasting, and this life to vanishing.
+In ordinary life-matters it is a very common thing for business men to hurry on with details, in order that as much work may be pressed into as small a space of time as possible.
+The very soul of business is despatch, a very necessary thing, but one that may forestall some things more necessary.
+With Mr. Humphrey, however, business not being neglected, was yet made subservient to more important affairs.
+He looked upon worldly possessions as existing only for a short term, whilst spiritual possessions existed forever.
+Therefore, to him the After-Life was the lasting, and this life the vanishing.
 He followed up his train of thinkings upon Spiritualism with a Spartan devotedness, yet he was assiduous in business.
-He went to his office, attended to his ledger, gave commissions to his workmen, and did all essential service for worldly success, vet le still stored his mind with evidences of a spiritual and religious des acter.
-In business transactions he was acknowledged to be rigitar just, and few who had dealings with him failed to respect him.
+He went to his office, attended to his ledger, gave commissions to his workmen, and did all essential service for worldly success, yet he still stored his mind with evidences of a spiritual and religious character.
+In business transactions he was acknowledged to be rigidly just, and few who had dealings with him failed to respect him.

-It was a settled idea with him not to open his mind to anyon on spiritual topics until he had consulted his father-in-law, & Pecrless.
-He was, in consequence, very subdued in his convextions with people with whom he came in contact, for his mind we under the dominion of the new convictions which had so mystoously operated.
-It was, therefore, a relief to him to find Mr. Pecless, with his jolly, good-natured face, greeting him with a have, cordial shake of the hand.
+It was a settled idea with him not to open his mind to any one on spiritual topics until he had consulted his father-in-law, Mr. Peerless.
+He was, in consequence, very subdued in his conversations with people with whom he came in contact, for his mind was under the dominion of the new convictions which had so mysteriously operated.
+It was, therefore, a relief to him to find Mr. Peerless, with his jolly, good-natured face, greeting him with a hearty, cordial shake of the hand.